SamStudio8/samstudio8.github.io.off/_posts/2015-04-27-what-am-i-doing.md

 * Jobs that are large because although the inputs are small (< 100MB), there are thousands of them (*e.g.* `BLAST`'ing large numbers of contigs against a sharded database[^2])

 ## Small-Big Jobs
-The former is somewhat unavoidable, if `velvet` wants to consume 450GB of RAM for an assembly and we want an assembly specifically from `velvet` then it's a case of having to wait patiently for one of the larger nodes to become free enough to schedule the job.
-Indeed we could look for other assemblers[^3] and evaluate their bold claims regarding reduced resource usage over competitors but often when we've found a tool that *just works*, we like to keep things that way -- especially if we want to be able to compare results of other assemblies that must be manufactured in the same way.
+The former is somewhat unavoidable.
+If `velvet` wants to consume 450GB of RAM for an assembly and we want an assembly specifically from `velvet` then it's a case of having to wait patiently for one of the larger nodes to become free enough to schedule the job.
+Although we could look for other assemblers[^3] and evaluate their bold claims regarding reduced resource usage over competitors often when we've found a tool that *just works*, we like to keep things that way -- especially if we want to be able to compare results of other assemblies that must be manufactured in the same way.

-Cluster jobs require resources to be requested up-front and guesstimating (even generously) can often lead to a job being terminated for exceeding its allowance; wasting queue time (days) as well as execution time (days or weeks) and leaving you with nothing to show[^4].
+Cluster jobs require resources to be requested up front and guesstimating (even generously) can often lead to a job being terminated for exceeding its allowance, wasting queue time (days) as well as execution time (days or weeks) and leaving you with nothing to show[^4].
 The problem is in asking for too much, you queue for a node longer, but when finally scheduled you effectively block others from using resources for a significant time period and [I'll make you feel bad for it](http://samstudio8.github.io/2015/04/26/memblame/).

-Really the only way to get around these constraints is to try and minimize the dataset you have in the first place.
+The only way to get around these constraints is to minimise the dataset you have in the first place.
-For example for assemblies you can employ one or more of:
+For example for assemblies you could employ:

 **Normalization**
 : Count appearances of substrings of length *k* (**k-mers**) present in the raw reads, then discard corresponding reads in a fashion that retains the distribution of k-mers.
 Discarding data is clearly lossy, but the idea is that as the distribution of k-mers is represented in the same way but with fewer reads.

 **Partitioning**
 : Attempt to construct a graph of all k-mers present in the raw reads, then partition it in to a series of subgraphs based on connectivity.
-Corresponding reads from each partition can then be assembled seperately and potentially merged afterwards.
-Personally I've found this method a bit hit and miss so far but would like to have time to investigate more.
+Corresponding reads from each partition can then be assembled separately and potentially merged afterwards.
+Personally I've found this method a bit hit and miss so far but would like to have time to investigate further.

 **Subsampling**
 : Select a more manageable proportion of reads from your dataset at random and construct an assembly.
 Not only very lossy, this in itself raises some interesting sampling bias issues (to go with your original environment sampling and PCR biases).